nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_population.md

       <td style="font-size: 13px">Represents the date and/or time of the last known occurrence of a reaction event.</td>
       <td style="font-size: 13px"><code class="highlighter-rouge">dateTime</code></td>
       <td style="text-align: center; font-size: 13px">O</td>
       <td style="font-size: 13px">May not currently be available from participating systems and may be omitted.
-Ommission should not prejudice the ability of providers and consumers to process this element if and when it is available.</td>
+Ommission **SHOULD NOT** prejudice the ability of providers and consumers to process this element if and when it is available.</td>
     </tr>
     <tr>
       <td style="font-size: 13px"><code class="highlighter-rouge">note</code></td>